chanbengz/SUSTech_CS_Notes/CS104 Intro to Mathematical Logic/README.md

 # Introduction to Mathematical Logic (CS204)

-The course introduces the necessary mathematical logic concepts in computer science.
+The course introduces the necessary concepts of mathematical logic in computer science.

 ## About